 In that first year, after talking to the Jersey government and local growers, we agreed a site for a new pack house on the outskirts of Jersey’s capital, St Helier.
 The site was formerly one of the largest dairy farms on the island, although the owner, Stuart Mourant, and his son Nick had recently stopped growing Jersey Royals.
 However, they were so encouraged by our long-term commitment that Nick started growing the crop again!

 Our state-of-the-art facility can wash, hydro-cool and pack the highly prized Jersey Royals within hours of them being harvested, so they arrive in stores almost two days fresher than was previously possible.
+Hydrocooling means that the potatoes are showered with water to cool them down rapidly after harvesting, which helps to keep them fresh.
 Processing at the source also cuts down significantly on road haulage and reduces the carbon footprint.

 We use advanced technology to conserve water and lessen our impact on the environment, working closely with our experienced growers on Jersey, many of whom are fourth and fifth generation.
 We help them with planting and agronomy strategies, as well as irrigation, harvesting and seed storage.
 We are committed to meeting our own strict sustainability and environmental objectives as we grow and develop.